AI-TOOLKIT/VoiceBridge/README.md

 	**Important**: Whole program optimization must be OFF for the library!

 	- **e.** Compile the VoiceBridge DLL located in ‘VoiceBridge\VoiceBridge\VoiceBridge’.
 	**Important**: Whole program optimization must be OFF!
-This option could result in 2-3% speed improvement but then the DLL should be cut in peaces because VS can not handle the optimization of so much code.
+This option could result in 2-3% speed improvement but then the DLL should then be cut in peaces because VS can not handle the optimization of so much code.

 		Note: Please note that there is a shortcut to all of the above mentioned VS2017 projects in the root directory of the distribution.